"Pearly saints" Postcard

 ✞ 1 x postcard

 Obsessed with this design?
 (We are too.)
-Both saints are available as individual designs on the collection’s sticker sheet.
+Both saints are available as individual designs on the collection’s sticker sheet, and together on wrapping paper.

 For their very existence, pearls depend on grit.
 They are an act of resistance, of stubborn growth.
 After an irritant enters their shell, molluscs secrete layers of stuff that turns into nacre (mother-of-pearl), encasing the “intruder” in an iridscent prison.
 Don’t let their lustre fool you: pearls have seen some shit.
 And they have thrived because of it.